pawankps44/msc-dissertation-ecg-uncertainty/README.md

 | Georgia | 0.92 | 0.070 -> 0.053 |

 Temperature scaling lowers calibration error on every dataset at no cost to AUROC.

+> Note: some PTB-XL run directories carry historical checkpoint names from earlier
+> experiments; the unified runner above produces the same results under its own naming.

 ## Citation